EU declares 'Black Lives Matter,' condemns racism | DW | 19.06.2020

 UN condemns racism

-The EU resolution comes hours after the United Nations Human Rights Council condemned discriminatory police brutality and demanded a report on "systemic racism."
+The EU Black Lives Matter resolution comes hours after the United Nations Human Rights Council condemned discriminatory police brutality and demanded a report on "systemic racism."

 However, rights groups criticized the UN statement as it did not mention the US explicitly, accusing the body of caving to pressure from Washington.